-For the last couple of years, I have been teaching workshops, Beginners Courses and weekly public classes at Paper Dress Yoga by Hackney Central.
-The studio is lovely and large, and full of light, and offers a wide range of classes to suit every body.
+Prior to starting my maternity leave in July 2019, I was teaching regular weekly public classes and workshops at Paper Dress Yoga by Hackney Central.
+The studio is lovely and large, full of light, and offers a wide range of classes and workshops (currently online) to suit every body.
 Book here or via Mind Body Online.

-Every few months, Hannah Turner Voakes, owner of Paper Dress Yoga, and I run our six week beginners’ course.
-We always really enjoy welcoming a new crowd (and some familiar faces) into the studio and the wonderful, life-enhancing practice of yoga.
-We’ve had some lovely feedback from the most recent course.
-It can book out, so keep an eye on the Paper Dress Yoga website for the next course dates.
+I also ran a six week beginners’ course every few months with Hannah Turner Voakes, owner of Paper Dress Yoga.
+We always really enjoyed welcoming a new crowd (and some familiar faces) into the studio and the wonderful, life-enhancing practice of yoga.
+We had some lovely feedback from these courses too.

-On 1 December 2018, we had a lot of fun exploring handstand, forearm stand, headstand and shoulder stand, all in support of an excellent charity called OmPowerment.
+On 1 December 2018, I had a lot of fun leading an inversions workshop for charity with a keen group of yogis exploring handstand, forearm stand, headstand and shoulder stand, all in support of OmPowerment.
 We warmed up together, had some fun experimenting with techniques and assists, and then wound down with a lovely restorative sequence.

 In 2018, April’s workshop was Chaturanga + Crow.
-Hannah and I thoroughly enjoyed leading the group through a preparatory flow, refining the technique of chaturanga dandasana (“four limbed staff pose”, aka the bit between plank and upward facing dog).
+Hannah and I led the group through a preparatory flow, refining the technique of chaturanga dandasana (“four limbed staff pose”, aka the bit between plank and upward facing dog).
 We followed that with quite a bit of play with crow pose and variations, and a lovely long restorative session.
 Good fun all around.

-I thoroughly enjoyed taking a workshop called “From Desk to De-Stressed” last year at the very cool new Novotel at Canary Wharf for a new venture called The Conscious Collaborative.
+I thoroughly enjoyed taking a workshop called “From Desk to De-Stressed” on Tuesday, 4 April 2017 at the very cool Novotel at Canary Wharf for a new venture called The Conscious Collaborative.
 A great group came along to the class and we had a lively chat about ways of incorporating yoga into every day life, working with tight muscles and generally looking after ourselves.
-I am hoping that we can organise something similar again soon.